 If you feel like you’d quite like to play an open mic night, plugging into an acoustic guitar amp or PA speakers will be necessary, and thus you’ll need electronics too.
 You can always fit acoustic guitar pickups at a later date, but they will nearly always end up being more expensive.

-How we chose the best cheap acoustic guitars for this guide
+How we choose the best cheap acoustic guitars for this guide

 Here at MusicRadar, we are experts in our field, with many years of playing, creating and product testing between us.
 We live and breathe everything music gear related, and we draw on this knowledge and experience of using products in live, recording and rehearsal scenarios when selecting the products for our guides.